Demonology Warlock Best Covenants, Soulbinds, and Conduits — Shadowlands 9.1

 |Torghast||Necrolord||Bonesmith Heirmir||Demonology Warlock Heirmir Torghast tree|

-In terms of overall performance across multiple situations, every Covenant is relatively close, with Necrolord edging out by a small margin as the best option after unlocking full trees.
+In terms of overall performance across multiple situations, both Covenants are relatively close, with Necrolord edging out by a small margin.

 Please refer to the best Covenant section for more information on how to pick the best Soulbind, and why Night Fae is the better Covenant.